When Does Predictive Inverse Dynamics Outperform Behavior Cloning?: Experiments under Deterministic Target Policy

 \subsection{Data Collection and Dataset Details}

-\textbf{A\textsuperscript{*} planner.} Given a state, the A\textsuperscript{*} planner computes an optimal plan to the next unreached goal and executes the first action along this plan.
+\textbf{\astar planner.} Given a state, the \astar planner computes an optimal plan to the next unreached goal and executes the first action along this plan.
 We note that this planning process is executed under average transitions which are noise-free since the Gaussian noise added within the transition function of the environment has zero mean (see \Cref{app:toy_env_details} for more details).
 To ensure that the planner is able to react to noise, we re-compute the plan to the next goal at every step, as in Receding Horizon Control \citep{kwon2005receding}.

-\textbf{A\textsuperscript{*} datasets.} \Cref{tab:toy_astar_dataset_stats} shows statistics for each 2D navigation task and the collected A\textsuperscript{*} planner datasets.
-We also visualize the 50 collected demonstrations of the human and A\textsuperscript{*} planner for each of the tasks in \Cref{fig:toy_human_planner_datasets}.
-From this visualization, we can see that the A\textsuperscript{*} demonstrations tend to exhibit significantly lower variance in their trajectories, a trend that is particularly apparent in the more complex Maze and Multiroom tasks, leading to a more narrow state visitation distribution.
+\textbf{\astar datasets.} \Cref{tab:toy_astar_dataset_stats} shows statistics for each 2D navigation task and the collected \astar datasets.
+We also visualize the 50 collected demonstrations of the human and \astar planner for each of the tasks in \Cref{fig:toy_human_planner_datasets}.
+From this visualization, we can see that the \astar demonstrations tend to exhibit significantly lower variance in their trajectories, a trend that is particularly apparent in the more complex Maze and Multiroom tasks, leading to a more narrow state visitation distribution.